SilasReinagel/silasreinagel.github.io/static/delivering/02_copyright.md

 Copyright © 2021 by Silas Reinagel

 All rights reserved.
-No part of the contents of this book may be reproduced or transmitted in any form or aby any means without the written permission of the publisher.
+No part of the contents of this book may be reproduced or transmitted in any form or any means without the written permission of the publisher.

 Email: silas@silasreinagel.com